syntasso/kratix-docs/docs/_partials/installation/_single-cluster-install.md

 kubectl apply --filename https://raw.githubusercontent.com/syntasso/kratix/main/distribution/single-cluster/install-all-in-one.yaml
 ```

 The above will install Kratix, MinIO, and FluxCD.
-MinIO will be the repository for the
+MinIO will be the [StateStore](/docs/main/05-reference/06-statestore/01-statestore.md)
-GitOps, while FluxCD will watch the repository for any changes that need to be applied to
+for the Kratix to write to and FluxCD will watch the MinIO Bucket for any changes that need to be applied to
 the cluster.
-For production installations, both can be replaced with other tools and
+Kratix supports a variety of [StateStores](/docs/main/05-reference/06-statestore/01-statestore.md)
-technologies depending on your preference.
+and multiple different StateStores can be used.